jakubsmigiel/jakubsmigiel.github.io/ctf/midnightsun2023/writeups/matchmaker.md

 In this case, with added `r`, the "Exec Time" was reliably longer than for other characters.
 Other characters had a shorter "Exec Time" because the pattern didn't match before getting to the DoS part.

-I ran this process automatically in Python, trying all characters in `strings.printable` except whitespace, at each step adding the letter that had the longest "Exec Time" until I got the entire flag.
+I ran this process automatically in Python, trying all characters in `string.printable` except whitespace, at each step adding the letter that had the longest "Exec Time" until I got the entire flag.

 The server died a couple times during the challenge with too many tiny DoS patterns, meant to cause tiny delays, in requests from many contestants, compounding to DDoSing the server.